justiniwata/justiniwata.github.io/essays/effort-estimation.md

 Coding effort included writing, debugging, refactoring, and integrating code, while non-coding effort included planning, research, documentation, testing, and coordination.
 I believe the tracking was reasonably accurate, though some undercounting may have occurred during short context switches or informal discussions.
 Overall, the data reflects realistic effort distribution.

-# Reflection

-Next time, I would: Track effort in smaller increments to reduce estimation error, separate large tasks into smaller issues to improve estimation accuracy, begin tracking non-coding effort more rigorously earlier in the project, use historical data sooner instead of relying mainly on intuition in early milestones, and these changes would likely improve both estimate quality and project predictability.

 # AI Use

 Throughout the project, I used GitHub Copilot (GPT-4 model) as an AI-assisted development tool for code completion, boilerplate generation, and debugging support.
 Copilot was especially helpful for repetitive or well-structured tasks such as form validation logic, CRUD-style database queries, and basic API route scaffolding.